Linaro/lava/doc/v2/glossary.rst

     definition will be the unchanged YAML from the original submission; the job definition will be the parsed YAML for this particular device within the MultiNode job.

+  LAVA_LXC_HOME
+    The path within :term:`lxc` set to ``/lava-lxc`` by default.
+From the host machine this path would be something like ``/var/lib/lxc/{container-name}/rootfs/lava-lxc``.
+Any files downloaded by
+    :ref:`deploy_to_download` will be copied to this location which can then be accessible from within the container.

   LXC
     `Linux containers <https://en.wikipedia.org/wiki/LXC>`_ are used in LAVA to